HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf215.md

 ### Finding the DAM Staging mismatch between publisher and subscriber

 === "Containers"
-    DAM staging supports identifying the difference between a publisher and a subscriber environment.
+    DAM staging supports identifying the discrepancies between a publisher and a subscriber environment.
 For more information, see the topic [DAM Staging mismatch](../../manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U